antvis/G6/packages/site/docs/api/Algorithm.en.md

 ```
  {
   length: number, // the length of the path
-  path: string[] // the node IDs that form the path
+  path: string[], // the node IDs that form the path
+  allPath: string[][] // all the shortest path from the start to the end
 }
 ```